 Preventive Maintenance Operator Skill Classification – Why it is required?

 I suspect that what you seek are operators who have the right skills to correctly do preventive maintenance of the machines they are maintaining.

 It is not an absolute requirement for operators to be ‘classified’ to reflect their maintenance skills.
-A classification system would be useful for administrative, career development, and renumeration purposes.
+A classification system would be useful for administrative, career development, and remuneration purposes.
 But a skill classification process does not bring or cause the right knowledge, coordination motor skills, and hands-on competence needed to make machinery reliable.

 More important is to have an excellent training system to teach operators what preventive maintenance to do and how to do the maintenance tasks perfectly right.
 You must ensure that operators who do not know what they are doing do not maintain your machinery.
-Only operators who are skilled, technically knowledgable, who understand the engineering of the machines they maintain, and who are proven competent in doing preventive maintenance tasks, are permitted to maintain machines.
+Only operators who are skilled, technically knowledgeable, who understand the engineering of the machines they maintain, and who are proven competent in doing preventive maintenance tasks, are permitted to maintain machines.

 For an operator to become that good—one who is sufficiently knowledgeable in the equipment design, and has become skilled in the correct maintenance tasks—will take some years of training and guided practice under competent maintenance experts.
 You can hasten the operator training process by doing intensive and focused training only on the equipment that they are to maintain and the precise maintenance skills to be used.